streetmeat/ghostmcp/README.md

  > utilises a rotating account pool with proxies
  > running locally on nvidia jetson nano dev kit
 2. **vhs-ghost.com**
- > shows users a custom url with IG stats, email collection & mysterious countdown
+ > the custom url shows the user their IG stats, email collection & mysterious countdown
  > transitions into an endless feed of vhs clips
  > cloudflare workers - edge hosted